pyohio/pyohio-cfp-website/pinaxcon/templates/static_pages/program/call_for_proposals.md

 ## Background

-PyOhio 2018, the annual Python programming conference for Ohio and the surrounding region, will take place Saturday, July 28th, and Sunday, July 29th, 2018 at The Ohio State University in Columbus, Ohio.
+PyOhio 2018, the annual Python programming conference for Ohio and the surrounding region, will take place Saturday & Sunday July 28th-29th, 2018 at The Ohio Union in Columbus, Ohio.

-You can read more about the conference at http://pyohio.org.

 PyOhio invites all interested people to submit proposals for scheduled talks and tutorials.
 All topics of interest to the Python community will be considered.
-Standard presentation talk slots will be 40 minutes plus a 10 minute question-and-answer period.
-Tutorial slots will be 110 minutes long.
+Standard presentation talk slots will be 30 minutes with select talks being given 45 minutes.
+Tutorial slots will be 120 minutes long.

 ## Who Should Submit a Proposal?